For the media

 Choosing the right cooking oil

-It can be overwhelming walking down the aisle of oils at the grocery store and trying to pick out the one that’s best for you and your cooking style.
+It can be overwhelming to walk down the aisle of oils at the grocery store, attempting to find the one that’s best for you and your cooking style.

-Using oil instead of butter in your cooking can help to cut down the amount of saturated fat in your diet.
-Saturated fat contributes to plaque that clogs arteries, leading to possible heart issues.
+Using oil instead of butter in your cooking can help to cut down the amount of saturated fat in your diet, which contributes to plaque that clogs arteries, leading to possible heart issues.

 Angelea Bruce, registered dietitian at Sharp Memorial Laurel Amtower Cancer Institute and Neuro-Oncology Center, shares her top four must-have cooking oils to keep in your pantry.